Namit2111/bible-verse-finder/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## For more helpful resources check out our - FAQ.md

 ## 📄 License
 This project is licensed under the terms of the GNU General Public License.
 See the [LICENSE.md](LICENSE.md) file for details.